Southern Colorado farmers have had enough moisture

 “This is the time we start harvesting a lot of stuff.
 You want to be able to get into the field.
 You never want any prolonged periods of wet weather that can potentially cause some disease issues in the plants,” he said.

-Brase said silt and mud can be detrimental to crops as well.
+Brase said silt the rain's aftermath can be detrimental to crops, as well.

 “Crops can be buried in silt and mud because of heavy rain.
-It can wash small crops out as well,” Brase said.
+It can wash small crops out, as well,” he said.

 amestas@chieftain